site search by freefind

 Most of us are used to having our minds producing thoughts like mad, and we simply tune it out, a bit like chatting with friends in a busy bar.
 However, in some cases this chatter can be very disturbing or emotionally devastating.
 For example, when there is a constant background of negative and critical thoughts.

-This silent mind process is ideal for meditators who would like to have their minds silent all the time, on their cushions or not.
+Alternatively, you can do the more time consuming 'Silent Mind Technique™', which completely eliminates all these background thoughts at once.
+For example, this silent mind process is ideal for meditators who would like to have their minds silent all the time, on their cushions or not.

-Incidentally, the silent mind technique does far more than just make one's mind silent.
+Incidentally, this silent mind technique does far more than just make one's mind silent.
 It also eliminates the unconscious, dysfunctional effects of our cultures, which can be a huge help when wanting to make change in our lives, or work with people from other cultures.
 (We call this cultural problem the 'tribal block'.)
 Additionally, the process also gets rid of what are often called 'cords', or in psychological terms, transference and counter-transference.

 Feedback from a school teacher: